 Our Board of Directors has established standing committees in connection with the discharge of its responsibilities.
-These committees include the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Management Committee.
+These committees include the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk and Compliance Committee.
 Our Board of Directors also may establish such other committees as it deems appropriate, in accordance with applicable law and regulations and our corporate governance documents.

 Audit Committee.
-Our Audit Committee is composed of Michael P. Rafferty (Chair), Maribess L. Miller, Debra Bradford and C. Todd Sparks.
+Our Audit Committee is composed of Michael P. Rafferty (Chair), Maribess L. Miller, Debra A. Bradford and C. Todd Sparks.
 The Audit Committee assists the Board of Directors in fulfilling its responsibilities for general oversight of the integrity of our financial statements, compliance with legal and regulatory requirements, the independent auditors' qualifications and independence, and the performance of our internal audit function and independent auditors.
 Among other things, the Audit Committee:

-- annually reviews the Audit Committee charter and the committee's performance; - appoints, evaluates and determines the compensation of our independent auditors; - reviews and approves the scope of the annual audit, the audit fee and the financial statements; - reviews disclosure controls and procedures, internal controls, internal audit function and corporate policies with respect to financial information; - prepares the audit committee report to be included in our proxy statement or annual report filed with the SEC; - oversees investigations into complaints concerning financial matters, if any; and - reviews other risks that may have a significant impact on our financial statements.
+- annually reviews the Audit Committee charter and the committee's performance; - appoints, evaluates and determines the compensation of our independent auditors; - reviews and approves the scope of the annual audit, the audit fee and the financial statements; - reviews disclosure controls and procedures, internal controls, internal audit function and corporate policies with respect to financial information; - discuss, review and approve the audit committee report to be included in our proxy statement or annual report filed with the SEC; - oversees investigations into complaints concerning financial matters or violations of the Company's Code of Business Conduct and Ethics, including any matters submitted through the Company's whistleblower hotline, if any; - reviews other risks that may have a significant impact on our financial statements; and - conducts or authorizes investigations into any matters within the Committee's scope of responsibility.